The first great American city for families.

 In New Athens we unite in the belief that America is worth fighting for, that the Constitution should endure, and that righting the ship will take highly-motivated patriots of all stripes.

 While idealistic, our approach is also deeply practical: by giving people something to do with their beliefs beyond screaming them into the void of the internet, New Athens is an offramp from social media nonsense and a re-grounding in the real world.
-There’s no screen to hide behind and compromise is not a pre-internet relic, but a normal, practical requirement of living in the physical world.
+There’s no screen to hide behind.
+Compromise is not a pre-internet relic, but a normal, practical requirement of living in the physical world.

 Where’s the city?